seanwo/how-to/ubuntu-mediabox/setup.md

 After configuring the you proxy, check your torrent ip using https://torguard.net/checkmytorrentipaddress.php and make sure it is showing the ip address of the proxy torrent; not the one returned by https://www.whatsmyip.org.

-Apply and IP filter list:
+Apply an IP filter list:
 ```console
 cd ~/Downloads
 wget http://upd.emule-security.org/ipfilter.zip